cbessjr/LIRI-Node-App/README.md

 ### 2. Clone the applications

   Clone the application from the following location... (https://github.com/cbessjr/LIRI-Node-App

 ### 3. Install NPM Packages

-Install the packages from the terminal in the folder the application
+  Install the packages from the terminal in the folder the application was cloned.

 - Node-Spotify-API(https://www.npmjs.com/package/node-spotify-api)
 - Axios (https://www.npmjs.com/package/axios)